 In whatever category you fall, you can find sufficient content for your needs.
-You should know about origin of your emotions, functioning of your brain and positive usage of your feelings.
-You need to control your emotions while making your decisions otherwise they have capability to hijack your rationality.
+You should know about the origin of your emotions, functioning of your brain and real usage of your feelings.
+You need to control your emotions while making your decisions otherwise they can hijack your rationality.

-You have been holding a brain which has evolved in centuries.
+You have been holding a brain which has evolved for centuries.
 The scientists have proved that it was not so much sophisticated as it is today.
-The emotions trigger from the same centuries old structure.
-You may have very sharp logic but all of your decisions are not logical.
-You face different situations and make decisions on the spur of moment by following your emotions.
+The emotions trigger from the same eras old structure.
+You may have very sharp logic, but all of your decisions are not logical.
+You face different situations and make decisions on the spur of the moment by following your emotions.

 What is emotional intelligence?

-Daniel Goleman is not seemed very much clear on this question.
+Daniel Goleman does not seem very much clear on this question.
 He defines emotions as "a feeling and range of propensities to act."
-He interchanges emotional intelligence, emotional literacy, emotional health, emotional skill, and emotional competency and take each term to define emotional intelligence.
+He interchanges emotional intelligence, emotional literacy, emotional health, psychological skill, and emotional competency and takes each term to define emotional intelligence.

 Daniel Goleman has stressed upon emotional literacy for children.
 Some people have even criticized him for this tendency and even rejected the book for adults.
-He has proposed a number of methods for enhancing a child’s emotional intelligence from his classroom to his home.
+He has proposed some methods for enhancing a child’s emotional intelligence from his classroom to his home.
 However, he ignores that the educational institutions lack such facilities and the family units are breaking in the west.

 Dr. Goleman has rightly observed that children are becoming more depressed, despondent, violent and unruly with the passage of time.
 He finds faults with lack of emotional literacy and warns for an imminent crisis if the problem is not solved timely.

 He thinks that future performance of children can be gauged with emotional intelligence tests.
-However, he claims that emotional intelligence can be taught not only in the young age but also in adulthood.
+However, he claims that emotional intelligence can be taught not only at the young age but also in adulthood.

 As stated previously, many critics have rejected the book for want of content to enhance emotional intelligence of adults.
-The criticism doesn’t seem justified for the content that book contains for adults.
+The criticism doesn’t seem justified for the material that book contains for adults.

 Many adults think that logic and reasoning is sufficient for their interpersonal relations.
-However, this book reveals that you need emotional intelligence to handle your relations well.
+However, this book reveals that you need emotional intelligence to handle your relationships well.
 Many topics of the book explain why your emotions create various responses and how you can adapt to a given situation.
-While reading the book you may fell at a number of times that author is talking about you.
-You will find answers for the questions like; what is state of lacking empathy?
+While reading the book, you may fall at some times that author is talking about you.
+You will find answers to the questions like; what is state of lacking empathy?
 What are early signs of divorce?
-How neglect can be more damaging than abuse?
+How can neglect be more damaging than abuse?
 Etc.

 The book also discusses reasons for addiction, epidemic depression and rage.
 It also explains why emotional impulses so often supersede rational thought process.

-Some people consider that Goleman has created a novel controversy by claiming a higher status to the Emotional Intelligence than the Intelligence Quotient.
+Some people consider that Goleman has created a new controversy by claiming a higher status to the Emotional Intelligence than the Intelligence Quotient.
 Some criticize him for altogether ignoring the intellectual capabilities.

 The author suggests it is not your IQ score but emotional intelligence that has to decide your success or failures.
-And who can ignore the reality that self-awareness, self-control and persistence are main elements of success in the life of every successful person.
+And who can ignore the reality that self-awareness, self-control, and persistence are primary elements of success in the life of every lucky person?
 The author offers many studies where high IQ scoring students could not get any meaningful success while low IQ scoring students got phenomenal success with their emotional intelligence.

 The book “Emotional Intelligence” by Daniel Goleman was a good attempt in 1995.
-Since then a lot work has been done in the field to prove a number of assertions of the author.
-The classic book is still considered valuable for parents, teachers and adults who want to know different elements of success than the psychological testing industry has been claiming.
+Since then a lot of work has been done in the field to prove some assertions of the author.
+The classic book is still considered valuable for parents, teachers, and adults who want to know different elements of success than the psychological testing industry has been claiming.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.